federatedsecure/whitepaper/README.md

  </tbody>
 </table>

-At its highest level, the architecture is dictated by a twofold separation:

-* Business logic needs to be disentangled from cryptography protocols (separation of concerns, dependency inversion)
-*	Data flows of different data owners need to be separated from one another until they hit the underlying cryptography layer (privacy)
+At its highest level, the architecture is dictated by a twofold separation: Business logic needs to be disentangled from cryptography protocols (separation of concerns, dependency inversion).
+And data flows of different data owners need to be separated from one another until they hit the underlying cryptography layer (privacy).

 The first point is conveniently solved by a client/server architecture.
 Providing server-side PPC protocols through microservices and a web API to the client-side business logic addresses several of the above design goals.

-However, if clients are to be entirely free of any cryptography concerns, they cannot send cryptographic shares to the server, but need to be able to send raw data in the clear.
-This is also true because the client should be agnostic to which particular PPC protocol is run by the server, as different protocols require quite different generation of shares.
+However, if clients are to be entirely free of any cryptography concerns, they cannot send cryptographic shares to the server but need to be able to send raw data in the clear.
+This is also true because the client should be agnostic as to which particular PPC protocol is run by the server, as different protocols require quite different generations of shares.

-Favoring minimalistic lean clients and simplicity of the client-side over other considerations, we thus make the uncommon decision that every data owner runs their own server.
+Favoring minimalistic lean clients and simplicity of the client side over other considerations, we thus make the uncommon decision that every data owner runs their own server.
 In PPC lingo, we have as many compute nodes as there are input/data nodes, and they might coincide.

-The resulting and remaining decisions are listed in Table 2.
+The resulting design decisions are listed in Table 2.

-#### Table 2 – design decisions and their rationale
+#### Table 2.
+Design decisions and their rationale.

 <table cellspacing="0" cellpadding="0" border="1">
  <thead>
   <tr>
-   <td><strong>decision</strong></td>
-   <td><strong>rationale and addressed design goals</strong></td>
+   <td><strong>Design Decision</strong></td>
+   <td><strong>Rationale and Addressed Design Goals</strong></td>
   </tr>
  </thead>
  <tbody>
   <tr>
-   <td><strong>client-server</strong>architecture</td>
+   <td>client–server architecture</td>
    <td>
     <ul>
      <li>offload computationally expensive cryptography to the server <strong>(D1)</strong></li>
-     <li>separate business logic concerns (client-side) from cryptography concerns (server-side)<strong>(C1, D1, O2)</strong></td></li>
+     <li>separate business logic concerns (client-side) from cryptography concerns (server side) <strong>(C1, D1, O2)</strong></td></li>
     </ul>
   </tr>
   <tr>
-   <td>one <strong>dedicated server</strong> per client</td>
+   <td>one dedicated server per client</td>
    <td>
     <ul>
      <li>allows clients to remain lightweight and generalist API wrappers without specific encryption logic <strong>(D3)</strong></li>
      <li>servers can be trusted by their own client/data owner <strong>(S2, S3)</strong></li>
-     <li>for less attack surface, it is possible to keep data entirely server-side with only control flow coming from the client <strong>(S2, S3)</strong></li>
+     <li>for less attack surface, it is possible to keep data entirely server side with only control flow coming from the client <strong>(S2, S3)</strong></li>
      <li>easy to analyze and straightforward to secure <strong>(S4, S2)</strong></li>
      <li>easy to explain and understand in a propaedeutic setting <strong>(C3)</strong></li>
   </tr>
   <tr>
-   <td>solution should be a <strong>middleware</strong></td>
+   <td>solution should be a middleware</td>
    <td>
     <ul>
      <li>encapsulate low-level cryptographic scripts and provide them to the client as high-level macros <strong>(C1, D1)</strong></li>